I found my form of communication a long time ago and it’s art. Although I never claimed to be a writer, I’m certainly am a reader. I

 “I believe that art is the articulation of human freedom.
 Remember, above all, you are the boss, The Boss, of your freedom.
 No one else.
 Your art, if it is original and worth something, expands all human freedom… You don’t have to shape up to be someone else’s definition of ‘the artist.’
 Make it up, make up the whole thing, while you’re doing what you have to do to survive.”

-I think it’s out of print now but I bought it here.
+I think it’s out of print now but keep a lookout for it here.

 BY ELIZABETH GILBERT